-The Most Effective Ways to Layer your Skincare
+The Most Effective Ways to Layer Your Skincare

-Applying your skin care products in a specific order is how you make the most of their efficacy.
-Backed by science, the specific order of applying skin care products is not widely-known among common consumers.
+Applying your skin care products in a specific order maximizes their efficacy.
+Yet, backed by science, the correct order to apply skin care products has yet to be widely known among everyday consumers.

-The order of your skin care products optimizes your skin care routine!
+The order of your skincare products optimizes your skincare routine!

-With research and experts backing it up, the most effective way to apply skin care products is in the following order: cleanse, tone, exfoliate, mask, serum, eye cream, moisturizer, facial oil, and spot treatment.
+With research and experts backing it up, the most effective way to apply skincare products is in the following order: cleanse, tone, exfoliate, mask, serum, eye cream, moisturizer, facial oil, and spot treatment.

 The Facial Cleanse

 The grounding first step and foundation of your skincare routine is to cleanse the skin thoroughly.
 So many overlook the importance of this step, but without a good cleanse, the rest of your skincare routine will suffer.

 Harsh cleansers tend to strip the skin of its natural oils, leading to both dryness and other unwanted skin concerns.
 If you are dealing with an irritated skin barrier, switch to a gentle cleanser to begin the repair process.